bluefoxr/COINr/paper/paper.md

 COINr also offers a far wider range of functions and methodological options than any existing package.
 It not only includes a range of options for treating, imputing, normalising and aggregating indicator data (among others), but also has a suite of analysis tools to check data availability and perform correlation/multivariate analysis.
 Moreover, it has many options for plotting and visualising data using wrapper functions for the *ggplot2* package [@ggplot2].
 Many core COINr functions are written with hooks to link with other packages, for example allowing other imputation or aggregation packages to be used with coins.

-In short, COINr aims to be a flexible, fast and comprehensive development environment for composite indicators.
-This enables users to develop composite indicators more quickly, more accurately, and encourages reproducibility and transparency.

 # Features

-COINr is extensively documented with many vignettes and examples, all of which can be easily browsed at its [website](https://bluefoxr.github.io/COINr/).
-Here, a brief overview is given.

-Primarily, COINr is used for building composite indicators: in practice this would usually involve assembling a set of indicators (usually from different sources) and accompanying metadata, and assembling them into data frames that can be read by COINr to build a "coin" (see [vignette](https://bluefoxr.github.io/COINr/articles/coins.html)).
+Primarily, COINr is used for *building* composite indicators: in practice this would usually involve assembling a set of indicators (usually from different sources) and accompanying metadata, and assembling them into data frames that can be read by COINr to build a "coin" (see [vignette](https://bluefoxr.github.io/COINr/articles/coins.html)).
 After that, the composite scores are calculated by operating on the coin using any of the "building functions", which specify *which* methodological steps to apply, and *how* to apply them.

-The full process of building a composite indicator is too lengthy to describe in this brief paper.
-Instead, we simply give a very short example.
-We use the built-in "ASEM" data set which comprises two data frames (one of indicator data, and the other of metadata) that are formatted such that they can be recognised by COINr to build a coin.
+To give a flavour of COINr, we give a very short example using the built-in "ASEM" data set which comprises two data frames (one of indicator data, and the other of metadata).
 To build a coin, we call `new_coin()`:

 ```
 # load COINr